 - we have not obtained all the information and explanations we require for our audit; or - adequate accounting records have not been kept by the company, or returns adequate for our audit have not been received from branches not visited by us; or - certain disclosures of directors' remuneration specified by law are not made; or - the financial statements are not in agreement with the accounting records and returns.

 We have no exceptions to report arising from this responsibility.

-David Wildey (Senior Statutory Auditor) for and on behalf of PricewaterhouseCoopers LLP Chartered Accountants and Statutory Auditors London 24 May 2023 ÷
+Sarah Chandler (Senior Statutory Auditor) for and on behalf of PricewaterhouseCoopers LLP Chartered Accountants and Statutory Auditors oune 2024